Carboniferous: Fish

 Many fish inhabited the Carboniferous seas; predominantly Elasmobranchs (sharks and their relatives).
 These included some, like Psammodus, with crushing pavement-like teeth adapted for grinding the shells of brachiopods, crustaceans, and other marine organisms.
-Other sharks had piercing teeth, such as the Symmoriida; some, the petalodonts, had peculiar cycloid cutting teeth.
-Most of the sharks were marine, but the Xenacanthida invaded fresh waters of the coal swamps.
+Other groups of elasmobranchs, like the ctenacanthiformes grew to large sizes, with some genera like Saivodus reaching around 6–9 m.
+Other fish had piercing teeth, such as the Symmoriida; some, the petalodonts, had peculiar cycloid cutting teeth.
+Most of the other cartilaginous fish were marine, but others like the Xenacanthida, and several genera like Bandringa invaded fresh waters of the coal swamps.
 Among the bony fish, the Palaeonisciformes found in coastal waters also appear to have migrated to rivers.
 Sarcopterygian fish were also prominent, and one group, the Rhizodonts, reached very large size.